Last Updated on February 20, 2025

 Despite the incredible hardship caused by both wars Lenin, the Communist leader, still pursued his fanciful and destructive economic ideas.

-This included financing his communist ideology through printing money, with the eventual aim of abolishing money altogether.
+This included financing his communist ideology through printing money, with the eventual aim of abolishing money altogether (crazy stuff!)

 Lenin thought money was a capitalist anachronism.